How to add guitar volume knob tension the easy way

 The poor man's method using stuff around the house

-Take off the volume knob, add a few layers of tape:
+Take off the volume knob, then add a few layers of tape to its underside.

-Cut a hole in tape for the post to go through:
+After that, cut a hole in tape for the post to go through.

 Self adhesive felt pads work much better